DRONES FOR INSPECTIONS

 Nothing strikes terror in the heart of a homeowner like the words “you need to replace your roof.”
 Fortunately, a good pre-purchase inspection usually covers the entire roof, and now home inspectors across the nation are leaving their ladders behind while they look for damage from a safe spot on the ground.
 Larger roofs on commercial buildings are easy to inspect with a drone as well, using the same automated mapping techniques you’d use to stitch together a ground survey.
 Even angled roofs can be dealt with easily as you construct a 3D model by making two successive passes, one with the camera straight down, another at an angle.
 These breathtakingly accurate measurements mean less waste in supplies, better documentation for records, and lower uncertainty for job costing and time estimation.

 Another fantastic feature of drones is their ability to carry infrared cameras that can detect heat loss.
-Cameras like the visible/infrared DJI XT2 allow every leaky window, vent, and external wall to show up on an inspector’s report so that repairs can be made and energy saved.
+Cameras like the visible/infrared DJI Zenmuse H20T allow every leaky window, vent, and external wall to show up on an inspector’s report so that repairs can be made and energy saved.
 Each temperature change can be coded to show up in a brightly contrasting color so that home or commercial inspectors can quickly diagnose problems from afar.
+Additional Smaller Drones like the DJI Matrice 30T, the DJI Mavic 3 Thermal and the Autel Robotics EVO 2 640T Enterprise all have high resolution thermal camera to help with inspections.